 Gig Economy Statistics

 With developments like AB5 in California and rumors about Biden’s PRO Act interrupting the state of freelancing, many potential gig economy workers are concerned about the future of gig economy jobs.

-Put simply, gig jobs and freelancing are valued due to their flexibility, the abundance of work available, and the ability for individuals to work these gig economy jobs alongside their full-time job or part-time job.
+Put simply, many gig jobs and freelancing careers are valued due to their flexibility, the abundance of work available, and the ability for individuals to work these gig economy jobs alongside their full-time job or part-time job.

 If you are currently considering finding gig economy jobs of your own, the statistics above are an encouraging reflection of the growing interest in this digital economy and all the work that can be found by gig employees because of this strong demand.

-If joining the gig economy has been a thought you’ve been entertaining, turn to the 19 best gig economy jobs in 2021 listed above to help you start your gig worker journey!
+If joining the gig economy has been a thought you’ve been entertaining, turn to the 19 best gig economy jobs in 2022 listed above to help you start your gig worker journey.